TheMasketttaMan/PDFReaper/README.md

 You'll need PyMuPDF to compile

-Designed to be used as an .exe, which you can find in them builds
+Meant to be used as an .exe, which you can find in them releases